UncutDevs/WebminAutoInstaller/README.md

 # Webmin Auto Installer
-- This repository provides an automated installer script to streamline the installation of Webmin on Ubuntu and Linux systems.
--

 **This project is a bash script that aims to setup a Webmin on a Linux server, as easily as possible!**

 This project provides a hassle-free solution for installing Webmin on Ubuntu and Linux systems.
 Webmin is a powerful web-based interface designed for system administration tasks.
 It empowers users to efficiently manage server configurations and applications through an intuitive and user-friendly interface.